baoxingsong/AnchorWave/installation.md

 # Time cost comparison using different installation ways
 ## Hardware
-We compiled AnchorWave in 4 different ways on a machine that having two Intel(R) Xeon(R) Gold 6238 CPUs and 512Gb RAM.
+We compiled AnchorWave in 4 different ways on a machine that having two Intel(R) Xeon(R) W-2295 CPUs and 128Gb RAM.
 ## Data and method
 We aligned the maize Mo17 CAU assembly against the B73 V4 reference assembly.
 Input data were prepared using the following commands:
 ```